davified/batect-tensorflow-demo/README.md

 # work in progress. in the meantime, please install Docker and Java manually if it's not already installed
 ```

-Run the folloiwng batect tasks
+Run the following batect tasks

 ```shell script
 # install dependencies